Slams, Games & Partscores

 - A jump rebid by partner shows a maximum of a 6 loser hand

-- A jump rebid in a new suit shows a maximum of 6 LTC
+- A jump rebid by opener in a short suit shows a maximum of 6 LTC and a single-suited hand

 - A 2C opening followed by a trump request shows 3 1/2 LTC or less